Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

 By taking general hyperplane sections containing all the singularities and all the one dimensional irreducible components, we may find a projective curve $C \subset Y$ such that $\pi_1(C_1) \to \pi_1(Y)$ is surjective.
 Then we simply restrict the family of cycles to $C$.

-If $X$ is rationally connected in codimension $1$, we may take all the $Y_i$'s to be smooth by Theorem \ref{thm:surjectivity}, and thus $C$ to be a general complete intersection of very ample divisors, which is a smooth projective curve.
+If $X$ is separably rationally connected in codimension one, we may take the families of cycles over smooth projective varieties which generate the image of s-map by Theorem \ref{thm:surjectivity}.
+We then take $C$ to be a one-dimensional general complete intersection of very ample divisors, which is a smooth projective curve.